 - 4 mint leaves

-- Fill up glass with tapioca pearls.
+- Fill up the glass with the tapioca pearls.
 Add some almond jelly.
 Pour some rum caramel sauce.
 The amount depends on how much you want it to be sweet.

 - You can put some shaved ice with the mixture.